-LIKE SO MANY with this largely unknown, genetic connective tissue disorder, I was diagnosed after decades of suffering constant pain and the added grief resulting from multiple misdiagnoses, ill-matched therapies, and incurious doctors.
-Learning in July, 2020, that I have EDS was an amazing moment, as I'd been without answers, bouncing from doctor to doctor, since my 20's.
-One top Dallas doctor had quipped, "you have Jennifer Baker Disease."
-Ha!
-Thanks.
-Helpful....
+EDS is a largely unknown (but far more common), genetic connective tissue disorder.
+I was diagnosed after decades of suffering constant pain and the added grief resulting from multiple misdiagnoses, ill-matched therapies, and incurious doctors.
+Learning in July, 2020, that I have EDS was an amazing moment, as I'd been without answers, bouncing from doctor to doctor, for over twenty years.

 Have you seen a Zebra?